harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/snyk/snyk-code-scanning.md

 # redirect_from:
 ---

-The Snyk step in Harness STO allows you to scan your code for security vulnerabilities using source code analysis.This document helps you to configure Snyk step in your pipeline to perform [Snyk Code](https://docs.snyk.io/scan-using-snyk/snyk-code) scanning either through orchestration or ingestion scan modes in STO.
+The Snyk step in Harness STO allows you to scan your code for security vulnerabilities using source code analysis.
+This document helps you to configure the Snyk step in your pipeline to perform [Snyk Code](https://docs.snyk.io/scan-using-snyk/snyk-code) scanning either through orchestration or ingestion scan modes in STO.

 - [**Orchestration mode**](#snyk-code-scan---orchestration-mode): In this mode, the Snyk step [runs the scan](/docs/security-testing-orchestration/get-started/key-concepts/run-an-orchestrated-scan-in-sto), then normalizes and deduplicates the results.
 - [**Ingestion mode**](#snyk-code-scan---ingestion-mode): In this mode, the Snyk step [reads scan results](/docs/security-testing-orchestration/get-started/key-concepts/ingest-scan-results-into-an-sto-pipeline) from a data file, normalizes the data, and deduplicates it.